inverno-io/inverno-mods/inverno-security-http/README.md

 }
 ```

-The `PersonIdentity` type is now declared in the `InterceptingSecurityContext` exchange context type and the identity is resolved from user's identity.
+The `PersonIdentity` type is now declared in the `SecurityContext.Intercepted` exchange context type and the identity is resolved from user's identity.

 We can now inject the exchange security context in the route handler and get the identity to provide the personalized message: